 West Indian Medical Journal is a peer-reviewed scientific journal that has been in publication since 1951, initially under the journal title Jamaica Medical Review, shortly after the commissioning of The University of the West Indies (UWI) as a College of the University of London in 1948.
 The UWI achieved full university status and became independent in 1962.
-The purpose of the Journal is to provide information of relevance to the Caribbean in a wide range of disciplines in or related to the health sciences, thereby facilitating communication between workers in these fields, and contributing to improved healthcare.
+The purpose of the Journal is to provide information of relevance to the Caribbean in a wide range of disciplines in or related to the health sciences, thereby facilitating communication among workers in these fields and contributing to improved healthcare.

 The Journal is international in scope, with author and editorial contributions from across the globe.
 The focus is on clinical and epidemiological aspects of tropical and infectious diseases, new and re-emerging infections, chronic non-communicable diseases, and medical conditions prevalent in the Latin America-Caribbean region, and of significance to global health, especially in developing countries.
 The Journal covers all medical disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focussing on new therapeutic approaches, and publishes original scientific research, reviews, case reports, brief communications, letters, commentaries and medical images.
 The Journal publishes four to six issues and four supplements annually.
 English is the language of publication but Abstracts are also duplicated in Spanish.
-Most of the articles are submitted at the authors’ initiative but some are solicited by the Editor-in-Chief.
+Most of the articles are submitted at the authors’ initiative, but some are solicited by the Editor-in-Chief.
 Unless expressly stated, the Editorial Board does not accept responsibility for authors’ opinions.